OnroerendErfgoed/atramhasis/README.rst

 .. image:: https://coveralls.io/repos/OnroerendErfgoed/atramhasis/badge.png?branch=master
         :target: https://coveralls.io/r/OnroerendErfgoed/atramhasis

-Atramhasis aims to be an online SKOS editor.
-This webapplication will enable users to create SKOS vocabularies, concepts and collections.
+Atramhasis is an online SKOS editor.
+This webapplication enables users to create SKOS vocabularies consisting of Concepts and Collections.
+It tries to stay close to the SKOS specification.
+This makes it suited for different types of vocabularies such as simple pick lists, authority files, flat lists and basic to relatively complex thesauri.
+Atramhasis is not suited for managing very large or complex thesauri such as the `AAT <http://vocab.getty.edu>`_.